dmagda/market_orders/README.md

 * Download and decompose [GridGain Enterprise Edition 8.7.5 or later](https://www.gridgain.com/resources/download)
 * Move `{gridgain}/libs/optional/ignite-rest-http` folder to `{gridgain}/bin/libs`
 * Navigate to `{gridgain}/bin` folder and start a server node(s): `./ignite.sh -J-DIGNITE_JETTY_PORT=9080 {demo_project_root}/market_orders/cfg/gridgain-cfg.xml`
-* Start `Bootstrapper` class from your idea to create demo tables and preload initial data.
+* Start `Bootstrapper` class from your IDE to create demo tables and preload initial data.
 Plus, the cluster will be activated if it was started for the first time.
 The activation is required for clusters with Ignite Persistence.

 ### Monitoring the Demo Cluster